Bosnia and Herzegovina - When to Visit

 Footwear

-Comfortable sandals for daytime, closed shoes for evenings
+Comfortable sandals for cities, hiking shoes for mountains

 Accessories